mathematicalbasedefenders/play.mathematicalbasedefenders.com/README.md

 You can always contact me (mistertfy64) if you want assistance in helping setting up your own instance of Mathematical Base Defenders.

-Finally, please note that if the Game Master decides to do something stupid (e.g. host an 2x exp event), it will only be on the official server.
+Finally, please note that if the Game Master decides to do something stupid (e.g. host a 2x exp event), it will only be on the official server.
 Likewise, if you want to host your own event, it will only be on your server.